 Jump to: How can you lose belly fat? | Stress management to reduce cortisol | Improving diet to reduce insulin resistance | Exercise to lower insulin resistance and cortisol levels | Take home message

 How can you lose belly fat?

-The reasons your body stores excess fat in this region are multi-faceted and complex.
 But we can break them down into three root causes:

 - Insulin resistance

 Unfortunately, we’re unable to change your genetics.
 Still, we can improve insulin resistance and lower your cortisol levels through changes in your lifestyle, such as improved stress management, increased physical activity, and diet.

 Waist circumference is an indicator of the amount of fat stored in and around your internal organs; while commonly referred to as your belly fat, the technical terms are abdominal fat and visceral fat.
 We’ll use these terms interchangeably throughout the article.

 Higher visceral fat levels in your midsection are associated with many chronic conditions such as type 2 diabetes, fatty liver, and heart disease.